Checkout Step 5: Complete Cart

 from thelocalStorage

 .
 You can redirect the customer to an order success page at this point.
+The redirection logic depends on the framework you're using.

-React Example with Third-Party Provider#
+React Example with Third-Party Payment Provider#

 Refer to the Stripe guide for an example on integrating a third-party provider and implementing card completion.